-- 70. The GFC ensures bank statements are received regularly and that reconciliations are performed on an at least monthly basis.
-Reconciliation procedures must ensure that: - the bank account is reconciled to the Trust's cash book - reconciliations are prepared by the Central Finance Service - reconciliations are subject to an independent monthly review carried out by GFC or in his/her absence the CFO. - adjustments arising are dealt with promptly
+- 67. The GFC ensures bank statements are regularly downloaded and that reconciliations are performed on an at least monthly basis.
+Reconciliation procedures must ensure that: - · the bank account is reconciled to our cash book, - · reconciliations are prepared by the Central Finance team, - reconciliations are subject to an independent monthly review carried out by GFC or in his/her absence the CFO, - adjustments arising are dealt with promptly.